Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Departing the east coast, Cook turned west and nursed his battered ship through the dangerously shallow waters of Torres Strait.
 Searching for a high vantage point, he saw a steep hill on a nearby island from the top of which he hoped to see ‘a passage into the Indian Seas’.
 He climbed the hill with three others, including Joseph Banks.
 On seeing a navigable passage, he signalled the good news down to the men on the ship, who cheered loudly.
 Cook later wrote that he had claimed possession of the east coast when up on that hill, and named the place ‘Possession Island’.

-It is a well taught and common belief is that it was Captain James Cook who discovered the continent of Australia in 1770, however it was in fact this remote area in the Gulf of Carpentaria that the Dutch explorer Willem Janszoon, sailing the Duyfken in 1606, first sighted, landed and met indigenous tribal peoples in Australia.
+It is a common belief that Captain James Cook was the first European to discover the continent of Australia in 1770.
+However the Dutch explorer Willem Janszoon, sailing the Duyfken in 1606, first sighted, landed and met indigenous tribal peoples at this remote area in the Gulf of Carpentaria.
 They were on an exploration of Papua New Guinea and sailed south through the Arafura Sea, without seeing the Torres Strait, into the Gulf of Carpentaria.
 On 26 February 1606, he made landfall at the Pennefather River in what is known to be the first recorded European landfall on the Australian continent.
 Janszoon proceeded to chart some 320 km of the coastline, which he thought was a southerly extension of New Guinea.

 Whilst visiting this area of the Western Cape, guests will learn of this rich history and have the chance to visit and explore ashore this remote region including a visit to Cullen Point and further south a stop at Cape Keerweer.